Your Recovery Is Our Top Priority

 Who Qualifies Under The Longshore And Harbor Workers’ Compensation Act?

 The Longshore and Harbor Workers’ Compensation Act (LHWCA) was created to protect employees building or repairing vessels, loading or unloading vessels, and by extension under the Outer Continental Shelf Lands Act, employees working on oil platforms in federal waters.
-The most common injuries are the result of:
+Common injuries include:

 Why Choose Brewster Law Firm LLC?